Strict Machine: Chart performance

 The song became Goldfrapp's second top-30 single when it debuted at number twenty-five on the singles chart, and spent a total of six weeks in the top 75.
 Following the song's re-release in May 2004, it surpassed its previous chart position in the UK by re-charting at number 20, becoming Goldfrapp's first top-20 single.

 The song was also successful outside the UK.
 It reached number twenty-six in Canada and became Goldfrapp's first single release to chart in the country.
 Although the single sold considerably, "Strict Machine" did not chart on the Canadian BDS Airplay chart, receiving most of its sales from its fans in the dance clubs.
 In Australia, the song peaked at number fifty-four and would remain as Goldfrapp's only single to chart in the country until the release of "Ooh La La" in 2005.

 After the favourable reception of "Twist" and "Black Cherry" on the dance charts, "Strict Machine" was released in the United States.
 It became their first release to reach the top of the Billboard Hot Dance Club Play chart, where it remained for one week.
 It also performed well on the Hot Dance Singles Sales chart, where it reached number three.
 The single sold over 170,000 copies worldwide.

+Influence

+When Rachel Stevens released "Some Girls" in 2004, critics noted the similarity to the sound of Black Cherry, and in particular "Strict Machine", to which "Some Girls" was described as "startlingly similar" by the Manchester Evening News.
+Goldfrapp had given Richard X an unmixed copy of their song to remix only to reject his efforts; shortly thereafter he wrote the Stevens song.